Cryptocurrency alerts V Telegram

-Notifications about rising open interest, extreme funding, large liquidations, and abnormal volumes—directly in Telegram.
-Sub-200ms latency via WebSocket.
+Alerts on rising open interest, extreme funding, large liquidations, and abnormal volumes - right in Telegram.
+Latency less than 200ms through WebSocket.

-The crypto market operates 24/7, but you don't.
-TRdesk alerts monitor derivatives data from Binance, OKX, and Bybit and send signals to Telegram within milliseconds.
-Instead of manually monitoring 200+ futures pairs, you set your conditions once and receive a notification when the market moves in the direction you're interested in.
+The crypto market is open 24/7, but you aren't.
+Alerts TRdesk monitor derivative data Binance, OKX And Bybit and send a signal to Telegram in milliseconds.
+Instead of manually monitoring 200+ futures pairs, you set your conditions once and receive a notification when the market moves in your favor.

 Why do you need alerts if you have a screener?

-The screener displays the current situation for all coins—you open it when you sit down to trade.
+The screener shows the current situation for all coins—you open it when you sit down to trade.
 But market anomalies don't wait until you're at your computer.
-ETH funding can plummet below -0.1% at 3 AM, and a $50M liquidation cascade can begin while you're on the go.
+Funding by ETH could drop below -0.1% at 3am, and a $50M liquidation cascade could begin while you're on the road.

 Who's it for: Perpetual futures traders who need automated monitoring.
 Instead of staring at charts 16 hours a day, you'll only see the events that actually impact your trades.